 Stencyl | Mac | Windows

-This flash based games engine is growing in popularity and has created many great indie titles.
+This flash-based games engine is growing in popularity and has created many great indie titles.
 This tool is very similar to Gamesalad in many respects, in that, it uses behaviours to control the different elements of the game.
-It does, however use tile based levels which is great for creating large complex levels but with a low file size.
+It does, however, use tile-based levels which is great for creating large complex levels but with low file size.
 This has both a free model to get you started and a paid version for additional features and the ability to export games to mobile devices.

 Game Maker Studio | Windows (mainly) | Mac